Muhsin-603/Muhsin-603/README.md

 # 👋 Hi, I am Muhsin

 I’m a **student, designer, and developer** living at the intersection of **logic and aesthetics**.
-I don’t just write code; I try to **craft experiences** — whether that’s scaring players in a horror game or simplifying bureaucracy with a service portal.
+I Love games and I love to make them.
+There are many things about me that just strike the zoned out guy who lives in the narrow edge of the universe, but don't mind me !!
+I am just being myself.

-I break things to see how they work, then rebuild them better (usually).
+I like building things more than breaking them and I have a weird attachment to it and I have a little inertia to not refactor it.

 ---

 ## 🚀 About Me

-- 🎓 **Engineering Student** tackling the fun stuff (Digital Electronics) and the dry stuff (Economics)
+- 🎓 **Engineering Student** tackling the fun stuff (Game Dev) and the dry stuff (COA)
-- 🎮 **Game Developer** currently migrating from Java Swing to Unity
+- 🎮 **Game Developer** An aspiring one doing things here and there currently developing an idea 😌
 - 🎨 **Visual Designer** obsessed with clean UI, isometric art, and visual storytelling
-  *(Figma is my second home)*
+  *(Figma 🥹)*
 - 💻 **Tech Explorer** bridging the gap between *“It works”* and *“It feels good to use”*

 ---